BabylonJS/Documentation/content/features/featuresDeepDive/events/actions.md

 * `BABYLON.ActionManager.OnCenterPickTrigger`: Raised when the user touches/clicks on a mesh with center button.
 * `BABYLON.ActionManager.OnLongPressTrigger`: Raised when the user touches/clicks up on a mesh for a long period of time in milliseconds (defined by BABYLON.Scene.LongPressDelay).
 * `BABYLON.ActionManager.OnPointerOverTrigger`: Raised when the pointer is over a mesh.
 Raised just once.
+  * **Warning**: if you set `AbstractMesh.pointerOverDisableMeshTesting` to `true`, this trigger will be triggered every time you move the mouse and you are still over the mesh!
 * `BABYLON.ActionManager.OnPointerOutTrigger`: Raised when the pointer is no more over a mesh.
 Raised just once.
 * `BABYLON.ActionManager.OnIntersectionEnterTrigger`: Raised when the mesh is in intersection with a specific mesh.
 Raised just once.
 * `BABYLON.ActionManager.OnIntersectionExitTrigger`: Raised when the mesh is no more in intersection with a specific mesh.
 Raised just once.